-The following chapters outline the key drivers of the strategy as noted below:
+The following chapters of this strategy outline key drivers of the strategy as noted below:

-- Principles that will guide the delivery of this strategy; - The importance of collaboration across a range of organisations which is crucial to our vision of Ending Homelessness Together; - An overview of our objectives and high level actions that will guide annual implementation plans and; - Enablers which will be crucial to the successful delivery of this strategy.
+- Principles that will guide the delivery of this strategy: - The importance of collaboration across a range of organisations which is crucial to our vision of Ending Homelessness Together;

-- Person Centred

-- Evidence Based

-- Partnership Working

-- Expert Led

-- Responsive

-- Innovative

-- Delivering Value for Money
+- An overview of our objectives high level actions that will guide annual implementation plans. - Enablers which will be crucial to the successful delivery of this strategy. - Person Centred • Prioritise Experiential Evidence homelessness Collaboration Evidence Based prevention; Legislation Partnership Address Interdepartmental Working homelessness by approach providing secure, Expert led Funding appropriate Responsive Staff accommodation and Process Innovative support; Support customers Delivering value exiting homelessness for Money into settled accommodation Enablers Objectives